Trogir Dalmatia, Croatia Travel Guide

 Croatia uses the Euro, simplifying currency considerations.

-Rates vary significantly based on the season, with higher costs during peak summer months.
+Rates vary significantly based on the season, with greater costs during peak summer months.

-Tipping is not required in Croatia but is appreciated for good service.
+Tipping is not required in Croatia but is recognized for excellent service.

 Croatia is a generally safe country, but it helps to be informed.